-The report includes historical data (2016-2020) and forecast (2021-2025) for shipments, revenues and average selling prices for products mentioned above.
+The report includes historical data (2016-2021) and forecast (2022-2026) for shipments, revenues and average selling prices for the products mentioned above.
 We analyze technologies, market trends, protocol transitions, data rates, and MSAs for InfiniBand, Ethernet and other protocols.
-Application segments are reviewed in detail and 20 categories of products are individually tracked, forecasted and mapped into four application segments: High Performance Computing (HPC), Core Routing & Optical Transport, Cloud (hyperscale datacenter), and lastly Military/Aerospace/Other applications.
+Application segments are reviewed in detail and 20 categories of products are individually tracked, forecasted and mapped into four application segments: High Performance Computing (HPC) and AI Clusters, Cloud (hyperscale datacenter), Core Routing & Optical Transport, and lastly Military/Aerospace/Other applications.

 Vladimir Kozlov is the founder and CEO of LIGHTCOUNTING, an optical communications market research company.

 LightCounting was established in 2004 with an objective of providing in-depth coverage of market and technologies for high speed optoelectronic interfaces employed in communications.
 By now, the company employs a team of industry experts and offers comprehensive coverage of optical communications supply chain.